Siege of Eastern Ghouta: Background

 Prior to the Syrian civil war, the total population of Eastern Ghouta, a collection of farms and cities near Damascus, was around 1.5 million people.
-During the civil unrest that began in Syria in March 2011, some of the eastern Ghouta residents took part in the protests against the Syrian president Bashar al-Assad and joined the Syrian rebels and expelled Syrian government forces by November 2012.
+During the civil unrest that began in Syria in March 2011, many of the eastern Ghouta residents took part in the protests against the Syrian president Bashar al-Assad and joined the Syrian rebels, who expelled Syrian government forces from much of Eastern Ghouta by November 2012.
 In February 2013, Syrian rebels captured parts of the ring road on the edge of Damascus and entered the Jobar district of the capital city.
 Backed by Iran and Hezbollah, the Syrian Arab Army counterattacked and in April 2013 began a siege of Eastern Ghouta, which is just 15 km or a half hour's drive outside the capital Damascus.
 Cut off from the rest of the country, the population of Eastern Ghouta resorted to incineration of plastics to generate electricity.
 In early 2015, when the Syrian government cut off water supplies to Douma, the population adapted yet again and dug over 600 underground wells, using manual pumps to supply water despite the famine.